 Name Description Host name The SQL Server host name.
 Instance name The name of the SQL Server instance.
 DB port (Optional) The SQL Server instance port.
 If no value is inserted in this field, the port number should match the instance name.
 DB credentials Type (Optional) DB authentication type.
 The possible values are: • Windows_Default_Account • Windows_Custom_Account • SQL_Server_Authentication If this field is left empty, the Windows_Default_Account option is used.
-DB user name (Optional) The user name required for connecting to the database, if the Windows_Default_Account authentication type was selected.
-DB password (Optional) The password of the database user name that was selected if the Windows_Default_Account authentication type was selected.
+DB user name (Optional) The user name required for connecting to the database.
+If the Windows_Default_Account value was selected, this field can be left empty.
+DB password (Optional) The password required for connecting to the database.
+If the Windows_Default_Account value was selected, this field can be left empty.